BjornFridal/fridal-blog/src/content/blog/lets-build-a-redux-clone.md

 ```
 As you can see it's an ordinary reducer.
 Any action dispatched to the store will go through the reducer and return a new object with the updated state.

-By now we are able to create a fully functioning Redux store:
+By now we can create a fully functioning Redux store:
 ```js
 const initialState = { status: 'idle', pokemon: null };
 const store = createStore(reducer, initialState);